larpchronicles/rules/02_check-in.md

 * You may drive up to the cabins if the ground is dry.
 Please avoid damaging the grounds as much as possible.
 * Once you have unloaded your vehicle, please immediately move it to the parking lot.

-### Camp Loud Thunder
+### Camp Illinek
-* Do not stop on the roads or drive up to any cabins.
-Camp Staff have stated that all belongings must be moved from the parking lot to your cabin.
-* Camp Masters with carts will be present to provide assistance to anyone that would like it.
-    * If you need assistance and you are unable to locate a Camp Master, please drop by NPC Camp / Logistics and let Chronicles Staff know so that we can get help for you.
+* Vehicles are restricted to paved or gravel roads and may not be left unattended unless in a parking lot.
+Do not drive on the grass or into campsite areas unless instructed to do so by a Camp Caretaker.
+* During checkout, after packing up, please help clean and sanitize surfaces, bathrooms, and common areas.
+Please take all trash to the dumpsters.

 ## Cabins